getgrav/grav-learn/pages/07.hosting/wirenine/docs.md

 You will first need to enable `mbstring` and `zip` extension.

 WireNine is a rare bread in the world of hosting providers, in that they provide some sophisticated caching extensions for PHP.
-To take advantage of these,enable the `apcu` caching extension, and also the Zend `opcache` extension.
-Then click `Save` at the bottom of these options.
+To take advantage of these, enable the `apcu` caching extension, and also the Zend `opcache` extension.
+Then, click `Save` at the bottom of these options.

-To test you have the correct version of PHP, Zend OPcache, and APCu running you can create a temporary file: `public_html/info.php` and put this in the contents:
+To test that you have the **correct version of PHP**, **Zend OPcache**, and **APCu** running, you can create a temporary file: `public_html/info.php` and put this in the contents:

 ```
 <?php phpinfo();
 ```

-Save the file and point your browser to this info.php file on your site and you should be greeted with a PHP information reflecting the version you selected earlier:
+Save the file and point your browser to this info.php file on your site, and you should be greeted with PHP information reflecting the version you selected earlier:

 ![](php-info1.png)

-Also you should be able to scroll down and see **Zend OPcache** listed in the **zend engine** block, and an **APCu** section below it:
+You should also be able to scroll down and see **Zend OPcache** listed in the **zend engine** block, and an **APCu** section below it:

 ![](php-info2.png)